wintercooled/flask-api-wrapper-for-gdk/README.md

 knows what they are!
 Then amend them in the `example_client_*` files so that they match.

-## NOTE ON THIS VERSION OF THE API
+## Note on this version of the API

 The current API includes the following endpoints: